 Do you have any old cardboard boxes lying around?
 It’s no secret they’re great for storage, but with a bit of upcycling, your cardboard boxes could soon look like brand new canvas storage boxes – just like the ones you’ve seen at Ikea!

 Fold the four openings inwards (or outwards) and cover the box with trendy fabric for a brand new storage box.
-You could even add custom cut foam for even safer storage.
+You could even add DIY custom foam for even safer storage.

 For more DIY tips during lockdown, take a look at our other blog posts: